-The win.mit.edu domain is an IS&T centrally maintained Microsoft Windows domain intended for general use by all of MIT.
-It provides a common set of services, data and tools.
-Many aspects and features within this domain are customizable by participating DLCs and in certain cases individual users.
+win.mit.edu is an IS&T centrally-maintained Microsoft Windows domain intended for general use by all of MIT.
+It provides a common set of services, data, and tools.
+Many aspects and features within this domain are customizable by participating Departments, Labs, and Centers (DLCs) and, in certain cases, individual users.

-IS&T supports DLCs joining the centrally maintained win.mit.edu Windows Domain.
-IS&T also provides infrastructure accommodations in deploying independent Windows Domains on MITnet, and associated, limited support for these accommodations.
+IS&T supports DLCs joining the centrally maintained win.mit.edu domain.
+We also provide infrastructure accommodations in deploying independent Windows domains on MITnet, and associated, limited support for these accommodations.

 Every machine on win.mit.edu must have a host record in the Moira database, which propagates out to a DNS record on the MITnet DNS servers.
 You can check if your hostname or IP is already registered using the stella command on a Unix Athena machine by typing stella hostname or stella IP to query the database.
 If you require a new record, request an IP address.